It costs $750k for Post Malone to promote your product

 • And with 13.7x fewer viewers than the Superbowl,

+I want to precede this article by stating that I am not a fervent believer in influencer marketing.
+At least not in the way that most companies utilize influencer marketing.
 The value for influencers from a direct ROI point-of-view is scarcely ever worth it.
 Yes, there are articles and research that suggest influencer marketing is the hottest digital marketing on the planet.
+I am not disputing that.
+However, when examining immediate campaign results (influencers vs. other paid media), you will be hard-pressed to get an immediate positive ROI.

 After all, what you are paying for are eyeballs, impressions, and buzz.
 So, today, I will dissect with you just how many eyeballs and if, in the end, it is worth it.